 - Editing- Now that the photo is complete, you may need to edit it.
 Lighten it up, crop it, or take care of blemishes.
 You can use all types of editing tools.
 One of my favorites – and it’s FREE – is PicMonkey.
 Drag, drop and edit.
 That’s it – it’s that simple.

 - Post it!
 You’re all done so post that beautiful professional headshot.

 I practice what I preach.
 The image in this post and any images you see of me on my social networking sites are all taken by my personal photographer- my husband.
 And no, he’s not a professional photographer in case you were wondering.
-The photo taken here was in my backyard and I used it for my upcoming presentation at the Public Relations Society of America’s International Conference.
+The photo taken here was in my house and I used it for almost all of my online platforms.

-Now that you are armed with the knowledge – go forth and take good photos!
+Now that you are armed with the knowledge to take a great headshot – go forth and capture a good photo!
 Can’t wait to see them on LinkedIn.